U.S. Intelligence Expects China to Quickly Double Its Nuclear Stockpile

 What has drawn U.S. officials’ attention is China’s arsenal of hundreds of smaller nuclear warheads, known as tactical nuclear weapons.
 These weapons are designed for use on the battlefield as opposed to strategic weapons, which are designed to destroy cities and hardened military targets.
 Numbers of those weapons are not capped under international treaty.

-The Chinese military, headlong into a complete modernization of its forces, is nearly ready to field a so-called nuclear “triad” capable launching an attack from land, air, and sea — a capability Russia and the U.S. has had for decades.
-The Trump team points to this nuclear expansion is proof of the China’s emergence on the world stage as a great power and why it must be included in future arms control conversations.
+The Chinese military, headlong into a complete modernization of its forces, is nearly ready to field a so-called nuclear “triad” capable launching an attack from land, air, and sea — a capability Russia and the U.S. have had for decades.
+The Trump team points to this nuclear expansion as proof of China’s emergence on the world stage as a great power and why it must be included in future arms control conversations.

 Analysts say China is more preoccupied with establishing regional preeminence in the Pacific.
 “It’s true that China has steadily expanded its nuclear forces,” said Hans Kristensen, a nuclear weapons expert at the Federation of American Scientists.
 “But their main goal is to deter regional powers, such as India and Russia.”